 POST requests, as request parameters will be transmitted in the HTTP headers and will be invisible to server logs.

 The app will ask for the JSON responses at your API endpoint (

-https://awesomefonts.com/api/ in the above URL examples) and will hand over some or all of the following parameters through HTTP headers:
+https://awesomefonts.com/api/ in the above URL examples) and will hand over some or all of the following parameters through the HTTP headers’ POST fields:

 commandsThe commands to reply to, such as